BluemixCloud/syllabus/p-01/README.md

 # Project 1

 ## Purpose
 To learn how to build a fullstack application using Node and Angular.
+This application will fetch the top games from the Twitch API and display them along with their box art on the HTML page.

 ## Prerequisites
 - C9